Trash, Recycling & Sustainability

 What Does Going Green Mean?

 The need to go green is more prevalent than ever.
 But what does going green really mean?
 For businesses, going green could come to life with a number of initiatives on a variety of scales.
-Everything from being responsible for their carbon footprint to catering to consumer buying power with environmentally-friendly products and services, to simply providing their employees with opportunities to reduce, reuse and recycle.
+This can include reducing carbon emissions, offering environmentally responsible products and services, and enabling employees to reduce, reuse, and recycle in the workplace.

 How Can Businesses Go Green?